Imagen dinámica

 The key to using cinema as a reference source lies in knowing what to look for and how to look for it.
 It’s not just about watching movies (although that’s important too), but learning how to visually dissect each scene.

-Start by identifying movies that align with the style or atmosphere you’re seeking for your project.
+Start by identifying films that align with the style or atmosphere you’re seeking for your project.
 Are you working on a noir graphic novel?
 Immerse yourself in film noir classics like “The Maltese Falcon” or modern versions like “Sin City”.
 Looking to capture the essence of retro science fiction?
-The early “Star Wars” movies or “Blade Runner” could be your visual goldmine.
+The early “Star Wars” films or “Blade Runner” could be your visual goldmine.

 Once you’ve identified your sources, it’s time to analyze.
 Pay attention to how cinematographers use light to create atmosphere, how production designers build believable worlds, and how actors convey emotions through their body language and facial expressions.